nickspeal/shriDoorSensor/README.md

 * Use Python v2.7
 * Make sure you create a file called TOKEN in the processing directory, with the ubidots access token.
 You can find this token at https://app.ubidots.com/userdata/api/
 * It's intentionally ignored from git.
 Please don't commit the token!

+## Load data to file
 * From the processing directory, run this command to fetch remote data and save to file/: `python fetchData.py`

+## View the interpreted data in tabular form
+* From the processing directory, run this command: `python intervalTable.py n`  (but replace n with the number (1-8) of the stall you are interested in)
+* Add False if you just want to see the final number: `python intervalTable.py 6 False`